How much is your car worth?

 J.D.
 Power and Associates’ 2019 survey of the owners of three-year-old vehicles provides the long-term dependability statistics that show that Buick vehicles are more reliable than MINI vehicles.
 J.D.
 Power ranks Buick fifth in reliability, above the industry average.
 With 1 more problems per 100 vehicles, MINI is ranked 6th.

-On the EPA test cycle the Encore GX FWD CVT 1.3 turbo 3 cyl. gets better fuel mileage than the Countryman FWD 7-speed Auto turbo 3 cyl.
-(30 city/32 hwy vs. 26 city/33 hwy).
+On the EPA test cycle the Encore GX FWD 1.3 turbo gets better fuel mileage than the Countryman FWD Auto turbo 3-cylinder (30 city/32 hwy vs. 26 city/33 hwy).

 The Encore GX has a standard cap-less fueling system.
 The fuel filler is automatically opened when the fuel nozzle is inserted and automatically closed when it’s removed.
 This eliminates the need to unscrew and replace the cap and it reduces fuel evaporation, which causes pollution.
 The Countryman doesn’t offer a cap-less fueling system.